dotpcap/sharppcap/README.md

   * Dumping packets to Pcap files.
   * Pcap and pcap-ng format (when using libpcap >=1.1.0 or npcap)

+* NativeLibrary support
+  * Capture library resolution works cleanly across Linux, OSX, and Windows
+  * Cleanly loads libpcap on Linux whether the distro has a symlink to libpcap.so or not.

+* .NET Core 3 and .NET Framework support

 # Examples
 See the [Examples](https://github.com/chmorgan/sharppcap/tree/master/Examples) folder for a range of examples using SharpPcap